How to make a program portable the hacker way (the hardest way/the fun way)

 Add your replacement text

-Now back to the assembly section we must select te last five NOPs Right Click->Assemble… in the following window we must write the command “MOV EAX, ” and paste the address of the third byte of the function, the one in wich we put the new string, that should still be in our clipboard.
+Now back to the assembly section, we must select the last five NOPs, Right Click->Assemble… In the following window we must write the command “MOV EAX, " and paste the address of the third byte of the function, the one in which we put the new string, that should still be in our clipboard.

 This is the new return value